Kidpower Positive PracticeTM Teaching Method

 - healthy relationships and violence prevention programmes that aim to change behaviour change are safer, more engaging and more effective if clear expectations are stated and a ‘Skills First’ approach2 is taken.

-- THEN – (optional) Follow up with Enquiry-Based Teaching to adapt and deepen understanding after each student mastered basic skills.
+- THEN – (optional) Follow up with Inquiry-Based Teaching to adapt and deepen understanding.

 Use the Kidpower Positive Practice™ Teaching Method to coach each participant so they’re successful in rehearsing what to say and do in ways that are age-appropriate, emotionally safe (not scary) and relevant to their lives.